linuxserver/docker-heimdall/READMETEMPLATE.md

 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` - timezone ie. `America/New_York`
-* `-e BASEURL` - _optional_ - you can set a base url through this variable to serve the app at http://SERVERIP:PORT/BASEURL

 It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it heimdall /bin/bash`.